AryanilAD/Colon_Cancer_Prediction_Model/README.md

 With a refined dataset, we split the data into training and testing sets.
 This split allows for model evaluation on data it hasn’t seen during training, giving an unbiased estimate of model performance.

-- **Model Selection**: Several regression models are tested, including Linear Regression, Decision Trees, and Random Forest Regressor.
+- **Model Selection**: Two regression models are tested, including Linear Regression, and Random Forest Regressor.
 These models are chosen for their different approaches to capturing relationships within the data.

 - **Training**: Each model is trained on the training set using the selected features.
 Hyperparameter tuning is performed to optimize the model’s predictive accuracy.